The Unofficial Start of Summer

 Memorial Day has its origins in the American Civil War.
 When the war ended in the Spring of 1865, hundreds of thousands of soldiers had lost their lives.
 To remember and honor these fallen soldiers, Americans in various cities and towns began holding springtime tributes.
 Residents would visit their local cemeteries to recite prayers and to decorate Union and Confederate graves with flowers.

 The act of decorating graves with flowers goes back to ancient times, and it’s hard to pinpoint exactly where this custom began following the Civil War.
 It seems that many communities independently initiated Civil War memorial gatherings.
 While many towns claim to be the first, Waterloo, New York, is generally recognized as the birthplace of this tradition (you can thank the Federal Government for that).
-For Waterloo’s inaugural celebration on May 5, 1866, business closed and residents decorated the graves of soldiers with flowers and flags.
+For Waterloo’s inaugural celebration on May 5, 1866, businesses closed and residents decorated the graves of soldiers with flowers and flags.

 All these independent memorial celebrations led General John A. Logan, the national commander of the Grand Army of the Republic, to propose a more organized observance.
 On May 5, 1868, in his General Order No. 11, he called for a nationwide day of remembrance to occur on May 30th.
 He chose that date because it wasn’t the anniversary of any battle in particular.